-This sauce is very similar to the Mexican pico de gallo and the difference is logically the itchiness, which is Mexico much hotter chili peppers are used, it is also very similar to Bolivian Llajua, which by having rocoto or locoto is also much more spicy than the national version.
+This sauce is very similar to the Mexican pico de gallo and the difference is logically the itchiness, which is Mexico much hotter chili peppers are used, it is also very similar to Bolivian Llajua, which by having rocoto or locoto is also much more spicy than the Chilean version.

 - 2 medium tomatoes peeled and chopped into small cubes (there are people who remove the seeds, but I leave them)

 - 1 medium onion peeled and chopped into small cubes